 TGbc Editor: remove Fig 9-bc19 and modify lines 8 to 10 of page 33

-If the Content Destination Address Type subfield is MAC Address, the Content Destination Address field contains a MAC address.
+If the Content Destination Address Type subfield is MAC Address, the Content Destination Address subfield contains a MAC address.
 [CID1515]

 the format of the Content Destination Address subfield is the one of a 48 bits MAC address. shown in

 the Figure 9-bc19 (Content Destination Address subfield format for MAC Address).
-[CID 1514]
+[CID 1514].

 The MAC Address field is the destination MAC aAddress of the content EBCS frames [CID 1515].